sensu/sensu-docs/content/sensu-go/5.16/reference/silencing.md

 | labels     |      |
 -------------|------
-description  | Custom attributes you can use to create meaningful collections that you can can with [API response filtering][6] and [sensuctl response filtering][7].
-Overusing labels can affect Sensu's internal performance, so we recommend moving complex, non-identifying metadata to annotations. required     | false type         | Map of key-value pairs.
+description  | Custom attributes you can use to create meaningful collections that you can can with [API response filtering][6] and [sensuctl response filtering][7].<br><br>Limit labels to metadata you need to use for response filtering.
+For complex, non-identifying metadata that you will *not* need to use in response filtering, use annotations rather than labels. required     | false type         | Map of key-value pairs.
 Keys can contain only letters, numbers, and underscores and must start with a letter.
 Values can be any valid UTF-8 string. default      | `null`